-When thinking of promoting diversity, paying attention to whose work you’re referencing and whose voice you’re quoting is an important piece of the puzzle.
+More and more, writers are considering not just what information they’re conveying but where that information is coming from.
+So if you’re thinking about promoting diversity in your work (and you should be), paying attention to whose work you’re referencing and whose voice you’re quoting is an important piece of the puzzle.

-That’s why I was so excited to learn the existence of the brilliantly named Women Also Know Stuff page . . . and then shortly thereafter, Women Also Know History, People of Color Also Know Stuff, and Sourcelist.
+That’s why I was so excited to find out about the existence of the brilliantly named Women Also Know Stuff page . . . and then, soon after, Women Also Know History, People of Color Also Know Stuff, and Sourcelist.

-These sites all provide searchable databases of women, minorities, and other underrepresented populations who are experts in their fields.
+These sites all provide searchable databases of women, minorities, and members of other underrepresented populations who are experts in their fields.
 Need a scholar who studies the American presidency and executive politics?
-Here are 57 women located in the United States, sorted by state, with links to their own respective websites.
+You can find out who fits the bill—and in a handy list sorted by location and including links to their own respective websites!

 Search by field or location or experience level.
 See content areas and read short bios and find contact information.
 Be encouraged by the number and diversity of voices out there who want to talk to you about what they know.